Yelfive/md-notes/PHP/$_SERVER.md

 # $_SERVER

-- `SERVER_NAME` the configured server name of in http server such as Nginx.
+- `SERVER_NAME` The configured server name of in http server such as Nginx.
+- `HTTP_HOST` The requested host.
+    I.e. the URI host in browser url input box(when you type )